Q: What courses does LSR offer?

 Q: How many hostel rooms does LSR have?

-Q: On what basis is a hostel seat alloted?
+Q: On what basis is a hostel seat allotted?

-A: It is strictly alloted on the basis of merit and need.
+A: It is strictly allotted on the basis of merit and need.

 Q: How do I apply for a hostel room?